sophiazalewski1/Maxflow-Parallelization/README.md

 In this project, we compare the advantages and disadvantages of Domain Specific Languages (DSLs) for max-flow problems.
 We:

 - Design our own compact DSL for graph vertex problems (GraphLabLite)
-- Implement three different algorithms to solve max flow problems (Ford Fulkerson, Dinic’s, Push-Relabel), and compare the difference between the OpenMP-parallelized algorithms and DSL-parallelized algorithm
+- Implement three different algorithms to solve max flow problems (Ford Fulkerson, Dinic’s, Push-Relabel)

+And compare the difference between the OpenMP-parallelized algorithms and DSL-parallelized algorithm

 ### Repo Layout